crossbario/txaio/doc/api.rst

         txaio.add_callbacks(p, do_something, it_failed)

-    You therefore don't have to worry if the underlying function was itself asynchronous or not -- your code always treats it as async.
+    You therefore don't have to worry if the underlying function was itself asynchronous or not -- your code always treats it as asynchronous.

 .. py:function:: reject(future, error=None)